pmean/build-website/text/05/SingleObservation.md

 full standard deviations away from the mean of the second group and we still cannot state that this difference is statistically significant.

-Here\'s what the output looks like using the General Linear Model.
+Here's what the output looks like using the General Linear Model.

 ![SingleObservation5.gif not found.](../../../web/images/05/SingleObservation05.png)